jgehrcke/gipc/docs/index.rst

 gipc's Mercurial repository is hosted at
 `Bitbucket <https://bitbucket.org/jgehrcke/gipc>`_.

-gipc requires:
+gipc supports Linux and Windows and requires:

 - `gevent <https://pypi.python.org/pypi/gevent>`_ >= 1.1
   (currently, gipc is developed and tested against gevent 1.1).
 - CPython 2.6, 2.7, 3.3, or 3.4.

 The latest gipc release from PyPI can be downloaded and installed via